computerguided/state-diagram/doc/elements.md

 - `target`: a string containing the _variable name_ of the target state or choice-point of the transition.
 - `connector_type`: an enum (`Left`, `Right`, `Up`, `Down`) containing the type of the connector of the transition.
 - `connector_length`: an integer containing the length of the connector of the transition.
-- `messages`: a set of strings containing the _variable names_ of the messages of the transition.
-This set can be empty, for example when the transition is used as a placeholder for a transition or when the source is the "Start" state, in which case there is no message associated with the transition.
+- `events`: a set of string-pairs containing the interface and message name of the events of the transition.
+This set can be empty, for example when the transition is used as a placeholder for a transition or when the source is the "Start" state, in which case there is no event associated with the transition.

 ### Constructor